mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

     ![](assets/in_app_create_4.png)

-## Design your In-App content {#design-content}
+## Design your In-app content {#design-content}

-Edit the In-App content to configure experience options, including the message layout and display, text, and button options.
+Edit the In-app content to configure experience options, including the message layout and display, text, and button options.

 You can preview the experience directly from your browser.